 The Ordinary procedure is required in all divorces where there are children under the age of 16.
 It is also necessary in situations where no agreement can be reached on dividing matrimonial property.
 The ordinary procedure is also required when an individual wishes to apply for divorce as established by adultery or unreasonable behaviour.

 What is Incapacity?

-The law dealing with adults who have lost capacity is contained with The Adults with Incapacity (Scotland) Act 2000.
+The law dealing with adults who have lost capacity is contained in The Adults with Incapacity (Scotland) Act 2000.
 The legislation provides a framework for safeguarding and managing the welfare and financial affairs of adults who lack capacity due to mental illness, learning disability, dementia or other such conditions.
-Incapacity may be caused either by mental disorder or inability to communicate because of physical disability.
+Incapacity may be caused either by a mental disorder or an inability to communicate because of a physical disability.